 Where are chococolates made?

-Current production is in our studio located in Carmel, IN.
+Current production is in our studio located in Shelbyville, IN.

 Do you use any organic ingredients?

 Yes, we use as many organic ingredients as possible!
 Our Primal Spirit bars are organic – best dark organic chocolate we’ve ever tasted.